Sami-115667/Middleware-Based-Distributed-Health-Care-System/README.md

-# Middleware-Based-Distributed-Health-Care-System
+# Middleware-Based Distributed Image Processing and Classification System
+A complete C++ implementation of a distributed system for medical image classification using deep learning inference.

 ## Authors

 - Md Shamsur Rahman Sami

-## Contact

-For questions or issues, refer to the project proposal document.

-# Middleware-Based Distributed Image Processing and Classification System

-A complete C++ implementation of a distributed system for medical image classification using deep learning inference.

 ## Architecture